noman2590/cpt-administration/README.md

 Basic Usage
 -----------

-Install the WP Custom Post Types plugin through the **Add Plugins** screen (**Plugins > Add New**).
+Install the My Custom Post Types plugin through the **Add Plugins** screen (**Plugins > Add New**).
 After activating the plugin, the **CPT List** menu will appear in the left sidebar.
 You can see the custom post type entries by clicking that menu.
 You can simply add a new custom post type and choose the support u need for it.
 You can also edit and delete a custom post type as well.

 Version